 Bringing Galleries and Museums into Classroom

-Our high-potential mentors are trained first-hand by these art galleries where they get exposed to the artistic environment.
+Our high-potential volunteers are trained first-hand by art galleries & museums where they build an understanding of the artist in focus' work.
 Mentors are trained to view the art of modern artists from around India and how to teach their work through our Saturday Art Class lesson plans.
 Ensuring that each artist and their work is relatable to the children, in a way for the children to then discover the connection between them and the artist’s work.

 Saturday Art Class in collaboration with Delhi Art Gallery (DAG) organized training sessions for our mentors where they were exposed to 2 renowned Indian artists